-- The Logger used in this Event is the FAI/CIA Flytec logger. - The logger will be configured by the Event Direction and at no time is a competitor allowed to interfere with the configuration.
+- The Logger used in this Event is the FAI/CIA Flytec logger. - The logger will be configured by the Event Direction and at no time a competitor is allowed to interfere with the configuration.
 If the competitor notices a different setup he shall contact the appointed official.